Bridging Loan Guide

 - Buying before selling

-Bridging loans can be used by investors/property developers looking to purchase properties that cannot have a normal/standard mortgage secured on them until the necessary corrective work is carried out.
+Bridging loans can be used by investors/property developers looking to purchase properties that cannot have a normal/standard mortgage secured on them.
 This could include properties with:

 - No bathroom